Cascading/maple/README.md

 Maple uses [Leiningen](https://github.com/technomancy/leiningen/) 2.0 to build.

-1. lein deps
+1. lein with-profile dev deps
-2. lein compile
+2. lein with-profile dev uberjar
-3. lein uberjar
+3. lein with-profile dev install

 The above should build a jar with all dependencies.
+And then `install` will add this jar to your local maven repository in ~/.m2/repositories.

 ## Usage